concur/developer.concur.com/src/api-reference/callouts/fetch-list.markdown

 8. Click Active.
 9. Click OK.

->**Note:** If this Fetch List callout is made inactive and then subsequently saved on the System page, any lists that have been added to this Fetch List as a Configured List will be deleted from that Fetch List service..
+>**Note:** If this Fetch List callout is made inactive and then subsequently saved on the System page, any lists that have been added to this Fetch List as a Configured List will be deleted from that Fetch List service.

 ## <a name="fetch-list-process-overview"></a>Fetch List Process Overview
 Once the configuration is complete, the callout uses the following process: